fmoncomble/QR_code_logo_generator/README.md

 # Generate a QR code with a logo

-This browser extension allows you to generate a QR Code from the URL of the active tab or window, with an optional logo at the centre.
+This browser extension allows you to generate and customise a QR Code from the URL of the active tab or window, with an optional logo at the centre.

 ## Firefox
 - [Download and install the latest version](https://github.com/fmoncomble/QR_code_logo_generator/releases/latest/download/QRLogoCreator_ff.xpi).